DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis and Command Line Usage in Linux.md

 <img width="384" alt="image" src="https://github.com/user-attachments/assets/a1b46db3-8989-42b2-9ace-a0b997196199" />

-The results of step 10 and 11
+Results of step 10 and 11

 11. The tail command can be used to display the ending or last lines of a file.